Corendon Dutch Airlines

 Corendon Dutch Airlines is a Dutch charter and scheduled airline headquartered in Badhoevedorp, Haarlemmermeer.
 It is a sister company of Corendon Airlines and Corendon Airlines Europe.

 History

-Corendon Dutch Airlines is the Dutch branch of the Corendon Group which started operations under its own AOC in April 2011 using a single Boeing 737-800 aircraft serving European holiday destinations from Amsterdam Airport Schiphol and Maastricht Aachen Airport.
+Corendon Dutch Airlines is the Dutch branch of the Corendon Group.
+It started operations under its own AOC in April 2011 using a single Boeing 737-800 aircraft serving European and African holiday destinations from Amsterdam Airport Schiphol and Maastricht Aachen Airport.

+In November 2023, Corendon Dutch Airlines entered a long-term agreement with Spanish airline World2Fly to wetlease a single A350-900 aircraft for operations to Curaçao International Airport.
+The aircraft was configured to include an "Adult Only Zone" in the front of the aircraft.
+In 2024, Corendon Dutch Airlines started operations to Bonaire's Flamingo International Airport, utilizing the same aircraft.

+In 2025, the Corendon Group celebrated its 25th anniversary by introducing a special tattoo livery on a Corendon Dutch Airlines 737 MAX 9 aircraft, designed by Dutch tattoo artist Henk Schiffmacher.
+The aircraft was nicknamed "Sweet Louise", after Schiffmacher's wife.